jairaj08/SystemUI-Patcher/README.md

 Feel free to use, modify, distribute as long as a part of credit is present.

-Aosp / Oneui roms can use this
+All roms are supported, including aosp, miui, oneui, oos, etc. If it doesn't work for you then report @cool_modules69 on telegram to add support.

-For A11+ only
+This mod will patch your SystemUI with xmls which you place under the folder substratumXML.

-This mod will patch your SystemUI with xmls which you place under the folder substratumXML
+Tested from A9-A13, will probably work fine for older and newer android versions.

 Just flash in magisk and reboot.